pnagrodzki/excersise/demo.md

 First line.

 Second line.
-This is an excercise in editing using GitHub, pulling and resolving conflicts.
+This is an excercise in editing using GitHub, pulling and RESOLVING CONFLICTS.

 Third line.